 They say there are three subjects one should never raise at a dinner party: sex, religion and politics.
-However, since the same social protocols have not yet made it into the blogosphere, and to spice things up a bit, I’ve decided to tackle these hot topics in my next few articles.
-This month: sex.
+However, since the same social protocols have not yet made it into the blogosphere, and to spice things up a bit, I’ve decided to tackle one of these hot topics today: sex.

 Is Winter right?
 Is this the Christian view of sexuality?
 No doubt there are many who share his views or impressions regarding a Christian attitude to sexual pleasure.
 There have been Christians in every century who, wary of indulging the flesh, have frowned upon almost every activity that induces physical pleasure: sport, music, fashion, dancing, alcohol, enjoyment of food, sex, and so on.
 However, while it is understandable for a Christian to abstain from any or all of the above for reasons of self control or purity, it is quite a different thing to say that these things are bad in themselves, and to suggest that such a view represents a truly Christian ethos.

 Notwithstanding Winter’s expertise when it comes to Islam, I would like to suggest that his knowledge of Christianity is wanting.
 Christians in the 21st century, or any century for that matter, should respond to his claim that sexuality is ‘post-Fall’ with a resounding “No.” Sexuality, according to scripture, is distinctly pre- not post-Fall.